AvidSoftware-be/MidnightBolt.github.io/_posts/2014-07-04-what-is-dynamics-nav.md

 >Microsoft Dynamics NAV is a multi-language, multi-currency business management solution that helps small and mid-sized businesses manage their financials, supply chain, and people to create experiences that delight their customers.
 It is quick to implement and easy to use, with the power to support your growth ambitions.
 Start with what you need today and add what you need later—whether it's in the cloud or on your servers.

 Their statement is mostly right.
 But it does not give you the answers you are looking for, that I'm certain of.
-Let's dissassemble Microsoft's claim.
+Let's disassemble Microsoft's claim.

 1. multi-language, multi-currency business management solution --> True.